Vipinchaudhary31122002/OpenNewspaper/README.md

-# OpenNews
+# OpenNewspaper

-OpenNews is a web application designed to revolutionize the way users access and engage with news articles.
+OpenNewspaper is a web application designed to revolutionize the way users access and engage with news articles.
 Our platform offers a seamless and intuitive experience for discovering, reading, and sharing news from diverse sources.
-With a focus on user-friendliness and accessibility, OpenNews is your go-to destination for staying informed about current events.
-OpenNews use NewsData.io api for show you the latest article.
+With a focus on user-friendliness and accessibility, OpenNewspaper is your go-to destination for staying informed about current events.
+OpenNewspaper use NewsData.io api for show you the latest article.

 ![App Screenshot](/public/screenshot.png)